 ART.
 19: ASSETS

 The assets of the Association are comprised of any movable or immovable goods pertaining to the Association by any means, as well as any rights on the assets of the Association.
 The assets of the Association initially consist of a bank account.
-The assets and the financial means of the Association must be used exclusively and completely for furthering its aims.

 ART.
 20: THE REVENUES OF THE ASSOCIATION